davidsev/owlbear-aoe/static/store.md

 learn-more: https://github.com/davidsev/dndaoe
 ---

-Automatically work out which squares a cone hits per the rules in the DMG and Xanathar's Guide to Everything .
+Automatically work out which squares a cone hits per the rules in the DMG and Xanathar's Guide to Everything.